Sunilkumarchoudari/sunilkumarchoudari.github.io/README.md

 ### TL;DR

 Yes, you can fork this repo.
-Please give proper credit by linking back to [brittanychiang.com](https://brittanychiang.com).
+Please give proper credit by to [brittanychiang](https://www.instagram.com/bchiang7/).
 Thanks!

 ## 🛠 Installation & Set Up